iszczesniak/taw/actions1.md

 * Make the main character the subject of the sentence.

-* Express with a verb that the character does.
+* Express with a verb what the character does.

 * Clarity is the goal, not subjective shades of meaning.